 NOTICE: The article below deals with adult and fetish-related topics and fantasies.
 If you are offended by this sort of material and/or are not a legal adult, I suggest you leave this instant.

-UPDATE 27 July 2016: Feel free to ignore the wall of text under the update notices.
-I no longer feel it expresses me.
-Let’s be brutally honest and blunt as hell: The “drop” is a sorry-ass euphemism that dom(me)s use when they’ve lost all interest in their sub.
-However, rather than having the decency and honesty to tell the sub up-front that they need to break up, they keep the poor sucker hanging on, as a crutch for their egoes, as a sounding board, as someone who’ll be always ready to respond and cater to their every need, while they hunt around for someone new.
-I should know, because I speak from experience.
+UPDATE 25 July 2017: Feel free to ignore the wall of text under the update notices.
+I no longer feel it expresses me, because I’ve grown way past the stage of sadness, shame, self-doubt and depression.
+Time to give you the TL;DR about it; we need to be brutally honest and blunt as hell: The “drop” is a sorry-ass euphemism that dom(me)s use when they’ve lost all interest in their sub.
+However, rather than having the decency and honesty to tell the sub up-front that they need to break up, they keep the poor sucker hanging on, as a crutch for their egoes, as a sounding board, as someone who’ll be always ready to respond and cater to their every need, while they hunt around for someone new, regardless of whether the new relationship is within a D/s concept or not.
+I should know, because I speak from experience – and other (former) subs have come to me and shared astonishingly similar experiences.
 So, when your dom(me) starts babbling about having “dropped”, just walk away.
-Oh, and learn to appreciate yourself more.
-Most dom(me)s need the reverence, the deference, the submission, the surrender, the adoration and the adulation they get from a sub to justify their existence anyway – in this way, they’re every bit as needy (for lack of a more appropriate term) as a sub, if not more.
-As for the “sub drop”: It’s usually a consequence of the “domme drop” or a “scene” in which a little alarm bell rings inside the sub’s mind and warns them that what’s happening is not loving or sensual, but emotionally exploitative.
-I have also changed the title to reflect my current opinions and feelings.
-On a final note: If you’re a dominant and you feel offended by what I have to say, I’m in the pleasant (for me) position to tell you that your opinion doesn’t matter at all and that you can shove your impressive titles and paraphernalia up your rectum.
+No. Don’t walk.
+RUN.

-UPDATE: This article has been updated on 22 September 2013.
+PAST UPDATES: This article has been updated before on 22 September 2013 and 27 July 2016.

 A relationship – friendly, professional, romantic, sexual – is, at its heart, an exchange between the persons involved; a process of giving and taking, which can also last for quite some time.
 D/s relationships are no different; the Domme and the sub engage with each other and there is a constant exchange of actions, behaviours, communication and feelings between the two (or more, depending on the situation).
 Now, this exchange sometimes might be stronger on one side than on the other, but it is not one-way.
 This differentiates a D/s relationship from the “exchange of power” (often referred to as TPE – Total Power Exchange).
 TPE does play a role in D/s relationships and BDSM play, but it is not absolutely necessary for a D/s relationship to flourish.
 Furthermore, power exchange is predominantly one-sided, i.e. the submissive gives the Dominant power over them – whereas a relationship is a two-way exchange, and this two-way exchange encompasses a lot more than just power.
 Within a relationship, one side “feeds” off the energy (actions, behaviours, communication and feelings) of the other and vice versa.
 So, in a D/s relationship, the submissive “feeds” off the Dominant’s energy, and the Dominant can take encouragement, pleasure and energy in the sub’s responses to their exercise of control over them.
 It is important to note here that this exchange of energy, which is two-way, is free and subconscious, as both sides often don’t realise it’s happening.
 Now, as time goes by, we often see that our energy levels fluctuate.
 We are not always enthusiastic and excited about something.
 And even if it’s something we might really enjoy, still we’re not always ready to give it our all.
 It applies to hobbies, work, everything – and, of course, D/s relationships.
 Both Dominants and submissives are subject to these fluctuations of their “energy” levels.
 When these levels are very low, what we experience is referred to as “Dominant drop” or “submissive drop”.
 Both of them can cause upset and worry, and they can cause a relationship to implode due to the extreme emotional stress that often comes with them.
 There can be plenty of reasons that cause the “drop”: the tedium and stress of everyday life; worries for family members (or loved ones) who might be facing difficulties (such as health problems), work-related problems (or, in most of the austerity-stricken world, unemployment-induced problems and problems caused by job insecurity), lingering stressful memories and frustrations from past relationships (which do instill a certain kind of fear and worry in a person).
 But there are also other ways in which someone’s energy can be drained.
 For instance, when they have an extremely hectic schedule that requires them to spend too much time staying up late at night to finish a project or other things they might have taken on.